Azure-Samples/azure-ai-content-understanding-dotnet/ModelDeploymentSetup/README.md

 ### One-Time Configuration

-> **💡 Note:** This configuration step is only required **once per Azure Content Understanding resource**, unless the GPT deployment has been changed.
+> **Note:** This configuration step is only required **once per Azure Content Understanding resource**, unless the GPT deployment has been changed.
 You can skip this step if:
 > - This configuration has already been run once for your resource, or
 > - Your administrator has already configured the model deployments for you